-On June 1st 2022, ReAct in collaboration with The Nordic Council of Ministers and Stockholm Environmental Institute hosted the hybrid event "The silent antimicrobial resistance pandemic urges a concerted global response - but what needs to be done?".
+On June 1st 2022, ReAct in collaboration with The Nordic Council of Ministers, Stockholm Environmental Institute and the Swedish International Agriculture Network hosted the hybrid event "The silent antimicrobial resistance pandemic urges a concerted global response - but what needs to be done?".
 Here you find 5 takeaways from the day and a few next steps.

 The event was held in the capital of Sweden and organized in association with “Stockholm+50, a healthy planet for the prosperity of all – our responsibility, our opportunity”, a major international environmental meeting convened by the United Nations General Assembly on June 2-3 in Stockholm.
 This was a unique opportunity to create a dialogue among Global health experts representing different communities on how to contain the antimicrobial resistance (AMR) pandemic with a One Health approach, and how to scale up action at the community, national, as well as global level.